pierre-24/ec-interface/DOCUMENTATION.md

 The parameters are read from `ec_interface.yml`.
 Use the `-v` option to get details about extraction.

-At the end of the procedre, a `ec_results.csv` file should be created, which contains the following columns:
+At the end of the procedure, a `ec_results.csv` file should be created, which contains the following columns:
 + The charge added or removed to the system;
 + The free energy (equal to `E0` in `OSZICAR`);
-+ The fermi energy (equal to the value of `E-Fermi` in `OUTCAR`);
++ Fermi energy (equal to the value of `E-Fermi` in `OUTCAR`);
 + The reference potential (almost equal to the value of `FERMI_SHIFT` reported by VASPsol);
 + The (absolute) work function corresponding to the amount of charge added/removed (you might want to shift those value w.r.t. a reference such as the SHE);
 + The corresponding grand potential value.

-Please refer to [10.1021/acs.jctc.1c01237](https://doi.org/10.1021/acs.jctc.1c01237) (and reference therein) for the different information that you can extract from those data, such as the capacitance, etc.
+Please refer to [10.1021/acs.jctc.1c01237](https://doi.org/10.1021/acs.jctc.1c01237) (and reference therein) for different information that you can extract from those data, such as the capacitance, etc.

 ### 4. Example